cortex-lab/Suite2P/README.md

 * nSVDforROI --- how many SVD components to keep for clustering.
 Usually ~ the number of expected cells.
 * ShowCellMap --- whether to show the clustering results as an image every 10 iterations of the clustering
 * getROIs --- whether to run the ROI detection algorithm after registration
+* stopSourcery --- stop clustering if # of ROIs extracted < (ROIs extracted on iteration 1) x (stopSourcery) (default is 1/10)
+* maxIterRoiDetection --- maximum number of clustering iterations (default is 100)

 ### SVD decomposition